jdsandifer/100-days-of-code/log.md

 **Links to work:**  [www.jdsandifer.com/lighting-designer/](https://github.com/jdsandifer/website-combined/tree/master/lighting-designer), [My Lighting Designer Website](http://www.jdsandifer.com/lighting-designer/index.html)

+### Day 68: April 20th, 2017 (Thursday)

+**Today's Progress:** I worked on server stuff at work again.

+**Thoughts:** It's still fun working on the server even though it's definitely more work now.

+### Day 69: April 22nd, 2017 (Saturday)

+**Today's Progress:** I worked on open source projects today: finding projects that I could make simple corrections or additions to without taking on a whole bunch of code and a development setup.

+**Thoughts:** I'm a little surprised at how difficult it is to find projects that just need a little maintanence, etc. Maybe I need to look at projects in languages other than Java.

+### Day 70: April 23nd, 2017 (Sunday)

+**Today's Progress:** I worked a little on my website today.

+**Thoughts:** There's a lot of design work and coding from scratch to do - seems a little overwhelming, but I'll finish it eventually!

 ### Day ??: May 2nd, 2017 (Tuesday)

 **Today's Progress:** I interviewed at Amazon today!
 That was exciting.
 It was enough "coding" by itself,